11 Best Tips for How to Promote Your Art on Instagram

 8. Use ads

 If you’ve got the budget for it, Instagram has a huge reach for paid advertising.
-They offer Story ads, in-feed ads, and since Facebook now owns the platform, your ads are seen by users there as well.
+They offer Story ads and in-feed ads, and since Facebook now owns the platform, your ads are seen by users there as well.

 You can even turn any of your posts into an ad just by clicking the Promote button.
 Instagram’s ad platform lets you target your ads to specific audiences, and adjust how long the ad will run according to your budget.